-What was AirPower?
+What is Apple AirPower?

 Apple announced AirPower in September of 2017.
-At the time, the company said that AirPower would launch in 2018, but the product was delayed before it was canceled on March 29.
+At the time, the company said that AirPower would launch in 2018, but the product was delayed before it was canceled on March 29, 2019.

-Why was AirPower canceled?
+Why was Apple AirPower cancelled?

 Apple senior vice president of hardware engineering Dan Riccio said in a statement announcing the end of AirPower that the product failed to meet Apple's standards.